Dolby: History

-The first film with Dolby sound was A Clockwork Orange (1971), which used Dolby noise reduction on all pre-mixes and masters, but a conventional optical soundtrack on release prints.
+The first film with Dolby sound was A Clockwork Orange (1971).
+The company was approached by Stanley Kubrick, who wanted to use Dolby’s noise reduction system to facilitate the film’s extensive mixing.
+The film went on to use Dolby noise reduction on all pre-mixes and masters, but a conventional optical soundtrack on release prints.
 Callan (1974) was the first film with a Dolby-encoded optical soundtrack.
 In 1975, Dolby released Dolby Stereo, which included a noise reduction system in addition to more audio channels (Dolby Stereo could actually contain additional center and surround channels matrixed from the left and right).
 The first film with a Dolby-encoded stereo optical soundtrack was Lisztomania (1975), although this only used an LCR (Left-Center-Right) encoding technique.
 The first true LCRS (Left-Center-Right-Surround) soundtrack was encoded on the movie A Star Is Born in 1976.
 In less than ten years, 6,000 cinemas worldwide were equipped to use Dolby Stereo sound.
 Dolby reworked the system slightly for home use and introduced Dolby Surround, which only extracted a surround channel, and the more impressive Dolby Pro Logic, which was the domestic equivalent of the theatrical Dolby Stereo.
+In 2005, Dolby's stereo 4-channel optical theater surround was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."

 Dolby developed a digital surround sound compression scheme for the cinema.
 Dolby Stereo Digital (now simply called Dolby Digital) was first featured on the 1992 film Batman Returns.
-Introduced to the home theater market as Dolby AC-3 with the 1995 laserdisc release of Clear and Present Danger, the format did not become widespread in the consumer market, partly because of extra hardware that was necessary to make use of it, until it was adopted as part of the DVD specification.
+Introduced to the home theater market as Dolby AC-3 with the 1995 LaserDisc release of Clear and Present Danger, the format did not become widespread in the consumer market, partly because extra hardware was needed to make use of it, until it was adopted as part of the DVD specification.
 Dolby Digital is now found in the HDTV (ATSC) standard of the United States, DVD players, and many satellite-TV and cable-TV receivers.
 Dolby developed a digital surround sound compression scheme for the TV series The Simpsons.